guardaco/xvg-bitcore/Docker.md

 ## Production
 For production you can use Nginx with reverse proxies to expose the served services to the web over port `80`.

+## MongoDB Data
+Letting the bitcore-node sync can take up to 4 full days depending on your internet connection, system performance and block height.
+To get a huge part of all the blocks you can [download a zip archive](http://staging.swenvzanten.com/bitcore-database-latest.zip) with a mongoDB database and place the content in the `/data` directory of this repository.